plone/training/dexterity.rst

 ..
 This time, for no obvious reason other than getting more comfortable with the ZMI, we'll use ``portal_quickinstaller`` to install Dexterity.

 ..    * go to portal_quickinstaller
-..    * install "Dexterity Content Types"
+..    * install "Dexterity contenttypes"

 .. _dexterity1-modify-label: